emqx/emqx-docs/en_US/gateway/stomp.md

 The STOMP protocol is fully compatible with the PUB/SUB messaging model, and the STOMP gateway uses:

-- the `SEND` message of the STOMP protocol for message publishing.
+- The `SEND` message of the STOMP protocol for message publishing.
 The `destination` field in the `SEND` message specifies the topic, while the message content is contained in the body of the `SEND` message.
 The quality of service (QoS) is fixed at 0.
-- the `SUBSCRIBE` message of the STOMP protocol for subscribing requests.
+- The `SUBSCRIBE` message of the STOMP protocol for subscribing requests.
 The `destination` field in the `SUBSCRIBE` message specifies the topic.
 The QoS is fixed at 0 and the wildcards defined in the MQTT protocol are supported.
-- the `UNSUBSCRIBE` message of the STOMP protocol for unsubscribing requests.
+- The `UNSUBSCRIBE` message of the STOMP protocol for unsubscribing requests.
 The `destination` field in the `SUBSCRIBE` message specifies the topic.

 ## Customize Your STOMP Gateway